ioos/notebooks_demos/webpage/other_resources.md

 ## Install

 Download and install the appropriate Miniconda installer from [http://conda.pydata.org/miniconda.html](http://conda.pydata.org/miniconda.html).
-With Anaconda you can create environments that use any Python version (e.g. Python 2.7 or Python 3.x).
-You should install the latest Python 3.x, and if find out later you need a Python 2.7 environment, you can create one.
+With Anaconda you can create environments that use any Python version (e.g. Python 2.7 or Python 3.x), so install the latest Python 3.x and if find out later you need a Python 2.7 environment, you can create one.
 Windows users also need to choose between 32-bit (old Windows XP) or 64-bit (modern Windows) versions.

 ### Windows

 Run the installer.
-Make sure to install for *Just Me*, instead *All users*, so `miniconda` is installed in your user `namespace`.

-Then launch the Anaconda Command Prompt, which has miniconda in the path, or via the  "Anaconda Navigator" GUI.
+Choose *Just Me* (not *All Users*), and choose a Install Location owned by you.
+The default `%USERPROFILE%\AppData\Local\Continuum\Miniconda3` is fine, but kind of long, so if you have created something directory like `c:\programs` that you own, you might choose `c:\programs\Miniconda3`.

+On the "Advanced Installation Options" screen, leave the boxes checked if you want Miniconda 3 to be your default python.
+If you are going to be switching from Python 2 to Python 3 or perhaps some other Python distribution, it's best uncheck the boxes and use the `Anaconda Command Prompt` or `Anaconda Navigator` to start Anaconda.

 ### Linux/OS X